CTF-handbooks/map-tester-handbook/HANDBOOK.md

 - The map should be unique and not be similar to other maps.
 Maps that are too plain or resemble existing ones so closely that they do not add new value have a high chance of rejection.
 The design of the map should encourage differing gameplay and tactics, along with creativity on the map maker's part.

 ### 6. *Your opinion is the key!*

 What's next?
 It's your thoughts on the map!
 Is it fun?
 What do you feel when you play it?
 How do you think it can be improved if needed?
 It all matters.

 ### 7. Posting your review

 To post your review, go to the ***Conversation*** tab within the PR on GitHub.
 Write your review in the text box and press the green `Comment` button.

 ---
 ## Test away!
-Last but not least, thank you for going through this handbook.
-Use this as a resource or a checklist whenever you'd like to assist yourself.
-Welcome to the Map Tester team, and enjoy!
+Now that you have completed reading this and capable of testing a map, you can use (`CHECKLIST.md`)[CHECKLIST.md] as a summary of the process so that you never miss any.
+Thank you, and enjoy your time map PRs for CTF!